 After making the BYU team, Jake set out to have a good time, acting as a team manager, ball boy, and scorekeeper, tasks for those not on the playing roster.
 He and other hopefuls practiced on what they called the “dark side,” the farsection of the gym.
 They’d occasionally get to hit with the roster players, but when left on their own, sometimes practice became a bit more creative.

 “We wouldn’t even end up playing volleyball sometimes,” Langlois admits.
 “We’d start, we’d try, but it would just get so boring.
 So we’d play soccer or basket- ball or load the cannon and shoot volleyballs at each other.”

 While other team managers quit, impatient for play time, Jake stuck it out.
 “Having zero expectations helped me stay positive,” he says.

-Now one of the best pin hitters in the nation, Langlois is still in it for the fun.
+Even after a storied college career, Langlois is still in it for the fun.
 “Volleyball isn’t my life like it is for some of these other guys,” he says.
 “They grew up playing, but I didn’t.
 You see me out there; I’m always laughing.”

 Brenden L. Sander (’18) says Langlois helped keep the team relaxed: “He goes out and plays and does whatever he wants.
 It’s nice to have that calm and relaxing feel on the court.”